Live Life Fast: Background and promotion

 In August 2020, Ricch announced that he was working on his second studio album, in which he called it a "masterpiece" and also said that he was waiting for the right time to release it.
 In September 2021, he posted a screenshot of the album name alongside the number of tracks and its duration through an Instagram story.
 Ricch also revealed a list of featured artists and some record producers who contribute to the album on December 14, 2021.
 He announced that fans would get to hear the album early as he would go to different cities and play songs from it.
 The album's lead and only single, "Late at Night", was previously released on June 4, 2021.

 Critical reception

-Live Life Fast was met with generally positive reviews from music critics.
+Live Life Fast received generally lukewarm reviews from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from professional publications, the album received an average score of 67, based on six reviews.

 Commercial performance

-Live Life Fast debuted at number four on the US Billboard 200 chart, earning 62,000 album-equivalent units (including 3,500 copies in pure album sales) in its first week.
+Live Life Fast debuted at number four on the US Billboard 200 chart, earning 62,000 album-equivalent units (including 2,500 copies in pure album sales) in its first week.
+This album was noticeably not as successful as his debut, his debut studio album Please Excuse Me for Being Antisocial sold 101,000 album-equivalent units (including 3,000 copies in pure album sales) in its first week, Live Life Fast sold more than 40% less units than Ricch's previous album and his previous album was number 1 on the charts, while this was only number 4.
 This became Roddy Ricch's second US top-ten debut on the chart.
 The album also accumulated a total of 76.51 million on-demand streams from the album's songs.